Shoe boils on your horse’s elbow

-It’s most likely a shoe boil, but as with all things horse, any unknown lumps and bumps should be checked out by a Veterinarian, just to be sure.
+Large squishy swellings on your horse’s elbow might be a shoe boil, but as with all things horse, any unknown lumps and bumps should be checked out by a veterinarian, just to be sure.

-You have several options to deal with shoe boils.
-You can have them drained, and in some cases this is the best choice.
+- You can have them drained, and in some cases, this is the best choice.
 This reduces the look of the boil and takes the swelling down.
 The downside is that your horse now has a needle hole in which bacteria can enter, possibly leading to infection.

 You can find shoe boil boots in some stores, or order online!